hriju/Eticket/README.md

 ```
 The Bus module is completed both on backend and frontend.
 We can add, view, delete any Bus information.
 The frontend done using Angular JS.

-to run the project run the angular project use the following command on  directory e-ticket
+to run the project run the angular project use the following command on terminal,using directory e-ticket
 ```bash
 npm start
 ```